 Nanette Santoro, MD, who is the E. Stewart Taylor Endowed Chair of the Department of Obstetrics and Gynecology, is the author of an editorial, “Using Antimüllerian Hormone to Predict Fertility,” published October 10 by JAMA.
 The piece addresses a study published in the same issue of JAMA that indicates that it may be necessary to reevaluate what the hormone level means for a woman’s reproductive health.
 The report and Nanette’s commentary received widespread media attention last week, including a write-up posted on the Today Show’s website and in an article distributed nationally by Reuters news service.

 The School of Medicine Office of Diversity and Inclusion is hosting the 2017 Student National Medical Association Regional Conference on the Anschutz Medical Campus beginning Friday, October 20, and continuing through the weekend.
-The conference, “Our Voice, Our Future: Advocacy & Empowerment Through Healthcare,” provides an opportunity for prospective and practicing physicians to participate in conversations about healthcare advocacy, equity
+The conference, “Our Voice, Our Future: Advocacy & Empowerment Through Healthcare,” provides an opportunity for prospective and practicing physicians to participate in conversations about healthcare advocacy, equity and development.

 Chancellor Don Elliman is scheduled to deliver his State of the Campus address on Wednesday, October 18, at 4 p.m. in Hensel Phelps West Auditorium.
 All faculty, staff, and students are invited to attend.
 An audience question-and-answer time will follow the address.